anabios13/study-project/README.md

-Full RESR API for insurance company.
+Full REST API for insurance company.
 Authorization using JWT token.

 Case\Assignment – main work entity unique for each insurance case that describes the vehicle, contact information, estimates and any supplements along with final results.